Introduction

 exigrep MESSAGEID /var/log/exim_mainlog*

-You will then want to look for one of the following lines:
+Then look for one of the following lines in the message logs:

 A=dovecot_login: